 Herbal Hair Rinse

 Hair pH balance out of whack?
 There’s a rinse for that!
 You’ve probably heard about the many amazing health benefits of apple cider vinegar, but we bet you didn’t know that it can restore your scalp pH, enhance shine, reduce frizz, and help prevent dandruff.
 Adding additional herbs to the mixture like horsetail for extra strand strength or nettle that’s rich in vitamins can take your rinse far above your average quick-fix.

 Herbal Dry Shampoo

 We’ll admit, we didn’t initially think dry shampoo is something you could make yourself.
 However, this home-crafted version proved us incredibly wrong.
 Using simple ingredients like cornstarch and arrowroot powder, you can customize a version for your hair hue using their chart.
-For darker colors, you’ll want to add cocoa powder and activated charcoal while red shades call for the additional of things like cinnamon.
+For darker colors, you’ll want to add cocoa powder and activated charcoal, while red shades call for the addition of things like cinnamon.

 Want even more all-natural hair care?
 Try THESE homemade cleansers instead of shampoo!